Komodo (island): History

 Hearing the reports, Lieutenant Steyn van Hensbroek, an official of the Dutch Colonial Administration in Flores, planned a trip to Komodo Island to continue the search.
 He armed himself, and accompanied by a team of soldiers, landed on the island.
 After a few days, Hensbroek managed to kill one of the lizards to investigate.

 Realising the significance of the dragons on Komodo Island as an endangered species, the Dutch government issued a regulation on the protection of the lizards on Komodo Island in 1915.

 In the decades since the Komodo became known to non-locals, various scientific expeditions from a range of countries have carried out field research on the dragons on Komodo Island.

 People

 Komodo had a population of about 1,800 at the 2020 census, spread out over the island and in the main Komodo village.
+Some earlier sources reported the Komodo people were exctinct by about 1980, though more recents scholarship believes there are thousands of people alive today who have some ancestry from the indigenous Komodo though their culture has been somewhat assimilated and their language is endangered.

-The native population, the Komodo people, has been extinct since the 1980s.
-The island's present-day residents are descendants of former convicts who were exiled to Komodo and who have mixed with Bugis from Sulawesi.
+The island's present-day residents also include descendants of former convicts who were exiled to Komodo and who have mixed with Bugis from Sulawesi.
 The population is primarily adherents of Islam but there are also Christian and Hindu congregations.